jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   - **product disclosure statement** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
   - **provider** has the meaning given by section 5
   - **provisionally allocated** means provisionally allocated to a KiwiSaver scheme under section 50
+  - **QROPS** has the same meaning as in section YA 1 of the Income Tax Act 2007
+  - **QROPS accumulation** , in relation to a member of a KiwiSaver scheme, means the net value of the amount of the foreign superannuation withdrawal derived by the member from an interest in a superannuation scheme constituted in the United Kingdom and reinvested in the KiwiSaver scheme in accordance with section CF 3(2)﻿(b) of the Income Tax Act 2007 before 17 June 2015, whether directly or through 1 or more of the following:
+    (a) a KiwiSaver scheme:
+    (b) a QROPS:
+    (c) a superannuation scheme constituted outside New Zealand that is a qualifying recognised overseas pension scheme for the purposes of the Finance Act 2004 (UK)
   - **register of managed investment schemes** means the register of managed investment schemes kept under Schedule 2 of the Financial Markets Conduct Act 2013
   - **restricted scheme** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
   - **retirement scheme** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013